ctrlplusb/react-universally/README.md

 |
 |- src  // All the source code
 |  |- server // The server bundle entry and specific source
-|  |- universalMiddleware // the universal middleware bundle entry and specific source
 |  |- client // The client bundle entry and specific source
-|  |- shared // The shared code between the bundles
+|  |- shared // The shared code between the bundles)
-|     |- universal // Shared code that is suitable for any of the bundles
-|     |- node      // Shared code that is suitable for the node bundles
-|                     (i.e. the server or universalMiddleware bundles)
+|
 |- tools
 |  |- development // Tool for hot reloading development
 |  |
 |  |- webpack
 |     |- client.config.js // Client webpack configuration
 |     |- server.config.js // Server webpack configuration
-|     |- universalMiddleware.config.js // Universal middleware webpack configuration
 |     |- configFactory.js  // Webpack configuration builder
 |
 |- .env_example // An example from which to create your own .env file.
 ```

-I highly recommend putting most of your application code into the `shared` folders where possible.
-Then put anything that is specific to the `server`/`client`/`universalMiddleware` within their respective folder.
+I highly recommend putting most of your application code into the `shared` folder where possible.
+Then put anything that is specific to the `server`/`client` within their respective folder.

 ## Project Dependencies